stephanemora/azure-docs.fr-fr/articles/aks/coredns-custom.md

   name: coredns-custom
   namespace: kube-system
 data:
-  test.server: |
+  test.server: | # you may select any name here, but it must end with the .server file extension
     <domain to be rewritten>.com:53 {
         errors
         cache 30
-        rewrite name substring <domain to be rewritten>.com default.svc.cluster.local forward .  /etc/resolv.conf # you can redirect this to a specific DNS server such as 10.0.0.10 }
+        rewrite name substring <domain to be rewritten>.com default.svc.cluster.local forward .  /etc/resolv.conf # you can redirect this to a specific DNS server such as 10.0.0.10, but that server must be able to resolve the rewritten domain name
+    }
 ```